Study Piano at South Dakota State University

 - Participate in weekly masterclasses

-- Perform and practice on Steinway, Fazioli, and Boston pianos
+- Perform and practice on Steinway, Fazioli and Boston grand pianos

-- Pursue a degree in Music Studies, Music Education, Music Entrepreneurship, or earn a Music Minor
+- Pursue a degree in Bachelor of Music Education, Bachelor of Arts - Music Studies Specialization, Bachelor of Arts - Music Entrepreneurship Specialization or a Music Minor

 - Compete in the SDSU Concerto Competition